grisha/mod_python/Doc/pythonapi.rst

       for the original Netscape specification.

    :rfc:`2109`
-      HTTP State Management Mechanism}{for the first RFC on Cookies.
+      HTTP State Management Mechanism for the first RFC on Cookies.

    :rfc:`2694`
-      Use of HTTP State Management}{for guidelines on using Cookies.
+      Use of HTTP State Management for guidelines on using Cookies.

    :rfc:`2965`
-      HTTP State Management Mechanism}{for the latest IETF standard.
+      HTTP State Management Mechanism for the latest IETF standard.

    `HTTP Cookies: Standards, Privacy, and Politics <http://arxiv.org/abs/cs.SE/0105018>`_
       by David M. Kristol for an excellent overview of the issues surrounding standardization of Cookies.